danigunawan/Battle-Stocks-Backend/README.md

 # README

-Backend: Ruby on Rails

-Frontend: React.JS
+# Project Overview

-List of stocks fetched from IEX API where the user has the chance to bet on today's prices vs prices given from one year ago.
-You bet whether the share price increased/decreased in the past year, what the current price is and how much you're betting from your account.
-There is no limit to how much you can win or lose.
-If you are half right or all right, you can then purchase the stock at it s current price and it becomes part of your portfolio.
+In Battle Stocks, the user is given a list of stocks fetched from IEX API as well as the company information and website to do more research.
+The user then bets on whether the share price increased/decreased over the past year, what today's price is and how much they are willing to bet.
+If the user is half right or completely right, the user can then purchase the stock at it s current price and it becomes part of their portfolio.
+Prices are always updating as fetched data is constantly taken from IEX.